harlan-zw/nuxt-delay-hydration/README.md

 <details>
   <summary><b>Motivation</b></summary>

+Hydration is the process of hooking up static HTML with your Nuxt app to provide reactivity, used in SSR and SSG.

-Hydrating Vue apps is expensive, especially with Vue 2.
+This hydration process is expensive, especially with Nuxt 2.
 Google Lighthouse penalises hydration with a high "Total Blocking Time" and "Time to Interactive".

 While this is unavoidable in most apps, for static sites which depend on minimal interactivity, it is possible and safe to delay the hydration to avoid this penalty.